 Unlimited Job Postings

-Conducting quality reference checks can be a daunting task, especially because they require so much time and effort for the hiring manager.
-Reference checks entail asking open-ended questions during an interview-style conversation with your references so you can squeeze all the information possible from them before moving on to another one.
+Conducting quality reference checks can be daunting, mainly because they require so much time and effort for the hiring manager.
+Reference checks entail asking open-ended questions during an interview-style conversation with your references so you can squeeze all the information from them before moving on to another one.
 Use our Reference Check Form Template as a guide.
 We want you to feel confident about what is coming up next!